hadashiA/dotfiles/emacs.d/elpa/foreign-regexp-readme.txt

 `M-x foreign-regexp/occur <RET> REGEXP <RET>'

-     Show all lines in the current buffer containing a match for foreign regexp REGEXP.
+     Show all lines in the current buffer containing a match for foreign REGEXP.

 `M-s M-% REGEXP <RET> REPLACEMENT <RET>'
 `M-x foreign-regexp/query-replace <RET> REGEXP <RET> REPLACEMENT <RET>'

-     Replace some matches for foreign regexp REGEXP with REPLACEMENT.
+     Replace some matches for foreign REGEXP with REPLACEMENT.
      Note that notation of REPLACEMENT is different for each REGEXP-TYPE.